 Window walls have emerged as an alternative design feature to the standard curtain wall.
 Window walls are innovative solutions designed to meet the market requirements of ventilation, aesthetics, cost, flexibility, and speed.

-A growing trend in mid to high rise new construction has shifted toward mixed-use and residential applications.
+A growing trend in mid to high-rise new construction has shifted to using window walls in more mixed-use and residential applications.
 And since people want living spaces with a more residential feel, window walls allow for these design elements, such as:

 Contact Frank Lowe for Different Types of Fenestration System

 Whether you're manufacturing skylights, doors, windows, or any other type of fenestration product, Frank Lowe can help.
-We are an experienced, customer-focused, flexible custom manufacturing partner with the state-of-the-art equipment and expertise to respond to your unique needs.
-Since 1955, we've been the premier one-stop-shop for custom fenestration products and components.
+We are an experienced, customer-focused, flexible custom manufacturing partner with state-of-the-art equipment and expertise to respond to your unique needs.

 Contact Frank Lowe today to explore, pursue, and create different types of fenestration systems.